 Facts to Consider before Setting up a company in Dubai

-International Companies are generally offered a large number of alternatives in setting up their businesses in Dubai.
+International Companies for business setup in Dubai are generally offered a large number of alternatives in setting up their businesses in Dubai.
 There is the popular option of setting up a Limited Liability Company (LLC) which allows a foreign company to become a shareholder incorporated in the UAE.
 However, this requires the arrangement of a local sponsor who will be holding 51% of the total company shares.
 Another crucial law in the UAE that governs foreign investment is that a foreign selling shareholder cannot buy the shares of the sponsor.

 Another alternative is to establish a licensed branch office in Dubai.
 For this you need to go through a process of registration with the authorities through a local agent or sponsor.
 The sponsor is responsible for arranging all legal matters to the government and provides all-round assistance to registration of license, work permits, industrial license in Dubai and other necessary documents.